phthom/icpmn320/3-NFS.md

 Find below some basic instructions to setup and configure a NFS server.

-We are going to configure a NFS server in the Master node.
+We are going to configure a NFS server in the **Master node** (normally we use specific servers for NFS but in that case this is for testing only).

 - Install a specific server with RHEL version 7 and some storage (in this case, we choose the **Master node** for simplicity)